 Custody Wallet

-A dedicated wallet on the Polygon blockchain that holds investor assets (USDC and outcome tokens).
+A dedicated wallet on the Polygon blockchain that holds investor assets (pUSD and outcome tokens).
 All custody wallet holdings are publicly verifiable on-chain.
 Withdrawals from the custody wallet require human approval, a mandatory cooldown period, and automated solvency verification before execution.

 On-Chain